bruceharris/esteamator/backlog.md

     When I view the Item Estimate screen
-    There should be a section displaying the description of the item being estimated And it should have an edit link that allows me to enter/edit/save the description
+    There should be a section displaying the description of the item being estimated And it should have an edit link that allows me to enter/edit/save the description And editing/saving should update the description as displayed on the screens of all participants

 ## Remembering name upon joining a session for the first time